-- a) Districts should submit a copy of Festival Accounts Form F-12 to the Divisional Treasurer not later than two months after the District Festival.
-They should also inform the Divisional Treasurer of the expenses paid to their Divisional entrants once they have been agreed. - b) Divisions should submit a copy of Festival Accounts Form F-12 to the National Treasurer not later than two months after the Divisional Festival.
-Expenses for competitors in the Scottish Final will be scrutinised by the National Treasurer before payment by Divisions. - c) At all Festivals, raffle money and any other income should be included in the accounts.
+- a) Districts should submit a copy of Festival Accounts Form F-12 to the Divisional Treasurer not later than two months after the District Festival. - b) Divisions should submit a copy of Festival Accounts Form F-12 to the National Treasurer not later than two months after the Divisional Festival. - i) At all Festivals, raffle money and any other income should be included in the accounts. - c) Expenses for competitors in the Scottish Final will be scrutinised by the National Treasurer before payment by HQ.